The signs and symptoms of hypoxic-ischemic encephalopathy (HIE) can be divided into three groups:

 - Hearing and visual impairments

-When parents notice these signs and symptoms in their infant, it is important for them to contact a healthcare professional.
+When parents notice these signs and symptoms, it is important for them to contact a healthcare professional.
 At this point, if doctors diagnose HIE, the child can receive assistance and care quickly to maximize their abilities.